Updated December 4, 1019

 If you decide to log off before using up the time on the card, make sure to close your session so you don’t continue to get charged.
 Insert 184.108.40.206. into the address bar.
 A screen will pop up telling you how much time you have left and you will see the words “cerrar sesion” (close session).
 Click on that to log out and close your browser.

-These tips and recommendations should make your Wi-Fi in Cuba experience a little less onerous and time-consuming leaving you more time to enjoy what this beautiful country has to offer.
+These tips and recommendations should make your Cuba Wi-Fi experience a little less onerous and time-consuming leaving you more time to enjoy what this beautiful country has to offer.

-What experiences have you had accessing internet and Wi-Fi in Cuba or in other parts of the world?
+What experiences have you had accessing Cuba Wi-Fi and/or internet in other parts of the world?

 If you are heading to Cuba, I recommend Airbnb, and here is a $40 credit towards your first stay.